 If you think that the texture might bother you, replace the granulated sugar with powdered sugar or melt the sugar in with the milk.
 I wish I had time to make a second batch to test out a different process.

 But for now, I still have half a jar sitting in my fridge that I’ll happily eat.

 - 8 oz. semisweet or bittersweet chocolate, coarsely chopped

 - 1/4 cup butter, cut into 1-inch pieces, room temperature

 - 1/2 cup heavy cream

 - 1/4 teaspoon kosher salt

-- Roast the hazelnuts at 350°F for 10 - 15 minutes and allow them to cool.
-If your hazelnuts still have the skins, then rub them between a kitchen towel to remove it.
+- Roast the hazelnuts at 350°F for 10 – 15 minutes and allow them to cool.
+If your hazelnuts still have the skins, then rub them between a kitchen towel to remove the skins.

 - Melt the chocolate in a double boiler and stir until smooth.
 Once melted, add in the butter and salt and stir until smooth and melted.
 Whisk in the cream until it’s incorporated.
 Add in the hazelnut butter and stir together.

 - Transfer to a 16 oz mason jar and allow to cool for several hours.